-Each individual is given a primary counselor to meet with weekly one-on-one.
+Each individual is given a primary counselor to meet with weekly for individual sessions.
+It is important to have the confidential, safe, and experienced guidance of a trained, certified, counselor.

 Psychotherapy is offered at Recovery Resources for those individuals that desire a deeper look into past relationship dysfunction.

 Recovery Resources recognizes the damage that addiction and alcoholism has on the family.
-As a part of treatment each client is strongly encouraged to elicit the help of his/her spouse or supportive family member to attend group with them on family group nights.
+As a part of treatment each client is strongly encouraged to elicit the help of his/her spouse or supportive family member to attend family group or family sessions.

 While the identified client is attending treatment for alcoholism or addiction the family is left to wonder where they fit in this new puzzle.
-The goal of family group is for members to gain insight into this disease and to address the guilt or shame that they may be confused about.
-When the family is not educated about the disease, they may be left to feel alone and need the support that family group can offer them.
+The goal of family participation in treatment is for members to gain insight into their own issues and the shame that they may be confused about.
+When the family is not educated about the disease, they may be left to feel alone and need the support that family groups can offer them.

 Family members are encouraged to attend Al-anon Family Groups or Nar-anon Family Groups for ongoing support.
 Al-anon and Nar-anon are self help programs for families within their communities so they can continue to build the support that they need.